 V3 Superchargers are newer Superchargers from Tesla.
 They look exactly the same as V2 Supercharger, but have a thinner, water-cooled cable.
 V3 Superchargers charge newer vehicles very quickly and don’t split power like the older V2 Superchargers.
 The downside is that they are very few of them around the country at this point and are rolling out slowly.

 Charge Rate: 250 kW max (depending on vehicle)

 In addition to home chargers and Superchargers, Tesla owners have another type of charger available to them called Destination Chargers.
 These are essentially beefed-up home chargers provided to businesses that want to attract Tesla owners to their properties (think hotels, Airbnbs, wineries, etc.).

 They are usually free to use as long as you are a customer of the business, but check to be sure.
 Your Tesla vehicle will show Destination Chargers along with Superchargers on your map and also show the charging rate.

 In terms of charge rate, they typically range from 8 to 16 kW hours and may take several hours or even overnight to charge your battery, depending on the level of depletion.

-Currently Tesla has one of the most robust charging networks for any EV with easy access to a large Supercharger network plus the flexibility to charge at home or at destinations.
-Plus with the new fast-charging Model 3 and V3 Supercharging stations beginning to roll out Tesla also has some of the fastest charging times of any production electric car.
+Currently, Tesla has one of the most robust charging networks for any EV with easy access to a large Supercharger network plus the flexibility to charge at home or at destinations.
+And now with the new fast-charging Model 3, Model Y, S and X plus V3 Supercharging stations rolling out nationwide, Tesla also has some of the fastest charging times of any production electric car.